VedTheKnight/CS768-Project-Expressive-Power-Of-Pooling-in-GNNs/README.md

 ## Structure

 1. The directory `submissions/scripts/pooling` contains all the pooling methods we have implemented
-2. `submission/nn_model.py` is the file that defines teh entire model architecture, incorporating the GIN and Pooling layers
+2. `submission/nn_model.py` is the file that defines the entire model architecture, incorporating the GIN and Pooling layers
 3. `submission/run_pool_experiments.py` and `submission/plot_pool_results.py` contains the code to run the experiments for the results displayed in section 5 of the report
 4. `submission/main.py` is the file to test out each individual pooling method by itself
 5. `submission/data` contains the EXPWL1 dataset